Skip to main content

 What if We Have Children?

-If you and your spouse have children together, you must attend a Parent Education Class.
-The Court will not proceed with the divorce process until all of the required certificates of completion from the Parent Education Class have been submitted to the Court.
-If you have children, you should enroll in the Parent Education Classes early to ensure that the divorce process is not delayed because of your failure to take the class.
+If you and your spouse have children, you must attend a Parent Education Class.
+The court will only proceed with the divorce process once you submit certificates of completion from the Parent Education Class.

 Delaware Divorce Laws